 Notes

 • All communications with the college must be conducted through your college email account.
 Emails sent through your personal accounts will not be accepted.
 Please make sure your student email account is activated and ready for use.
+When applying for the CNA program and creating your account, please make sure you use your LEGAL NAME ONLY.
+Please don't use your nickname or preferred name.

 • Once accepted into the program, make sure to check your student email daily for any upcoming announcements.